pcrockett/mollysocket-fly/doc/HOWTO.md

 ### Restart the server

-Run `flyctl deploy`.
+Run `make restart`.
 This will restart the MollySocket server, which will cause MollySocket to begin monitoring the Signal service for notifications.

 If everything is working, there's just one thing left to do: